 - Full post-processing capabilities, including visual and numerical output

-Moving Objects Videos
+Moving Objects Simulations

 Our customers have taken the application of the moving objects model far beyond how we first imaged its use.
-From waterwheels to shot sleeves to wave energy devices, we are ever impressed with the ways in which it is used to solve engineering problems without having to resort to complicated meshes and intensive computing resources.
+From waterwheels to shot sleeves to wave energy devices, we are ever impressed with the ways in which the model is used to solve engineering problems without having to resort to complicated meshes and intensive computing resources.
 For a combination of both serious and imaginative examples using this model, please visit our YouTube playlist.